madison-housing-cs638/showcase-code/docs/updates/FinalReport.md

 - The median sales price of home's in that home's assessment area.
   - This was different between the three assessment area maps.

 This process yielded three simulated assessment prices for each house.
-I then looked at the degree of under/over-evaluation, defined by `100*(AssmtPrice-SalesPrice)/SalesPrice` for each of the simulated assessment prices for each house.
+We then looked at the degree of under/over-evaluation, defined by `100*(AssmtPrice-SalesPrice)/SalesPrice` for each of the simulated assessment prices for each house.

 <img src="./media/simulated_map_performance.svg" style="zoom:150%;">